 Rhinos

-Rhinos do not have a pinned spawn location, but you can find them around water bodies in oasis areas, similar to donkeys.
-There is a second option worth knowing: young rhinos can also drop from barbarian camps, so raiding camps is a viable alternative if oasis hunting comes up empty.
+Rhinos don't have a pinned spawn location, but you can find them around water bodies in oasis areas, similar to donkeys.
+There's a second option worth knowing: young rhinos can also drop from barbarian camps, so raiding camps is a viable alternative if oasis hunting comes up empty.

 Feed the young rhino the required items along with water to raise it, then attach a saddle to ride it.
-The rhino stands out as the combat mount of the three, boasting the highest damage and base health among all available mounts in the DLC.
-Whipping it triggers a speed boost, so it is not purely a slow tank.
+The rhino is the combat mount of the three, boasting the highest damage and base health among all available mounts in the DLC.
+Whipping it triggers a speed boost, so it's not purely a slow tank.

 Core taming steps that apply to all three mounts

-Regardless of which mount you are going after, the process follows the same structure:
+Regardless of which mount you're going after, the process follows the same structure:

-1. Locate a young or baby version of the animal (adults cannot be tamed).
+- Locate a young or baby version of the animal (adults can't be tamed).

 For more survival and crafting guides across the latest releases, browse more guides on GAMES.GG to keep your progress moving.